ISerranoDev/Encrypt-Bundle/README.en.md

    - Encrypts data before storing it in the database
    - Decrypts data when retrieving it
    - Handles Doctrine migrations correctly

+## Using EncryptService

+You can use this service to encrypt or hash different texts.
+The Encrypted attribute uses the hashData and unHashData methods to search the database, but if necessary, there is also the encryptData and decryptData methods, which are not recommended for use with fields that are intended to be searched.

 ## Encryption Key Location